jcmspg/nvim-configs/README.md

 ### License
 * This project is licensed under the [MIT License](https://github.com/jcmspg/nvim-configs/blob/main/LICENSE.md).
 Make sure to read and understand the terms before using or modifying the configurations.
 ###
-* For questions, feedback, or support, you can reach me out at: joaocmspgomes@gmail.com
+* For questions, feedback, or support, feel free to reach out